 Is Achieving a 4% Average Dividend Yield Hard to Do?

 Generating a 4% annual yield is not that hard even when the broader stock market’s valuation is elevated.
-For instance, AT&T (T) paid a dividend yield of 7.6% before the reorganization and is still yielding more than 6.5% after AT&T cut the dividend.
-Moreover, many high-quality stocks have dividend yields of 4% or more with a safe dividend.
+For instance, many high-quality stocks have dividend yields of 4% or more with a safe dividend.